bobbycomet/kernel-autotune-V2/README.md

 - **Partial-failure tracking**: Each tuning step (sysctl, zram, zswap, io_scheduler, cpu_governor, thp, fstrim) is tracked independently.
 Failures are reported in the `status` output without aborting the remaining steps.
 - **Fallback chains**: BBR falls back to cubic; z3fold zpool falls back to zbud; unsupported I/O schedulers are skipped per-device.
 - **Dry-run mode**: Fully safe, prints every action that would be taken without writing anything to disk or sysfs.

+Kernel Autotune is part of the Griffin Linux project.
+The name Kernel Autotune, the Griffin Linux name, and associated icons are protected under the GPLv3 to preserve the integrity of the branding in all distributed versions.